 Effectiveness of aromatase inhibitors compared to tamoxifen

 Based on the most current published data, postmenopausal women taking aromatase inhibitors for five years have better survival outcomes than women taking tamoxifen for five years.
 The second most favorable schedule is to take an aromatase inhibitor for two or three years, followed by tamoxifen.
 However any combination of endocrine treatment is far superior to none at all for estrogen positive breast cancer patients.
 Recent evidence suggests that 10 years of tamoxifen treatment is superior to five years since it reduces the rate of late recurrence among women with early-stage ER+ breast cancer.
-It is not known whether 10 years of aromatase inhibitor treatment would have similar effects.
+One 2016 study reported that positive lymph node status was associated with late recurrence among women who had completed only five years of tamoxifen.
+It is not known whether 10 years of aromatase inhibitor treatment would have similar results.

 Arimidex appears to be somewhat more effective than Femara, but Arimidex tends to be less well tolerated.
 Leaving aside individual factors that can influence the choice of treatment, the implications of these findings is that women undergoing endocrine treatment should start with Arimidex and switch to Femara if the side effects of Arimidex are intolerable, do not improve over time, and cannot be relieved.
 Tamoxifen is an acceptable option for women who cannot use an aromatase inhibitor.